-Ring has two products that are both full of great features for those looking for convenience and added security.
+Ring has two products that are both full of great features for those looking for convenience and added security making these two or the best video doorbells available.
 With the fantastic integrations into the Amazon Echo ecosystem, the addition of 5.0 GHz Wi-Fi band, and advanced motion detection, it would be hard to go wrong with either the standard or plus model.
 However, the Pre-Roll feature is the tipping point to give the Ring Video Doorbell 3 Plus the win.
-While it isn't always going to earn that nearly $30 difference, even if it helps you once you'll be glad you had it.
+While it isn't always going to earn that nearly $30 difference, even if it helps you once, you'll be glad you had it.

 See it all

 Before it happens

 The Ring Video Doorbell 3 Plus is packed with many of the same features as the more expensive models, but it has something those versions don't — Pre-Roll.
 That can make the difference between getting the full picture of a situation or not.

 You'll get the same 5.0 GHz Wi-Fi band and advanced motion detection that the Plus model has, but you'll save about $30.
 You also won't get the Pre-Roll feature, but it's still a solid upgrade overall.

 We may earn a commission for purchases using our links.
 Learn more.